-In the Asylum Clinic, students represent political asylum applicants in immigration proceedings before asylum officers, immigration judges, the Second U.S. Circuit Court of Appeals and the Board of Immigration Appeals.
+In the Asylum Clinic, students represent political asylum applicants in immigration proceedings before asylum officers, immigration judges and the Board of Immigration Appeals.

 Our clients fled their countries because of torture or other persecution, based on race, religion, nationality, political opinion or membership in a particular social group.